News 2003

 2 October 2003

-(Dartford Messenger, letter from Dr N Sikdar) He has lived in the area for 17 years and seen the volume of traffic getting greater.
+No relief yet from blackspot Hartley resident writes he has lived in the area for 17 years and seen the volume of traffic getting greater.
 He mentions problems of getting in touch with the highways department at Sevenoaks

 25 September 2003